apache/cassandra-gocql-driver/README.md

 Important Default Keyspace Changes
 ----------------------------------
-gocql no longer supports executing "use <keyspace>" statements to simplfy the library.
+gocql no longer supports executing "use <keyspace>" statements to simplify the library.
 The user still has the ability to define the default keyspace for connections but now the keyspace can only be defined before a session is created.
 Queries can still access keyspaces by indicating the keyspace in the query:
 ```sql